saaste/portfolio/README.md

 This app is build around the file system, eliminating the need for an admin UI.
 It also simplifies the process of backing up and restoring your data.

+**NOTE** I'm planning a pretty big rewrite, because I need a few more features and the current approach is just too difficult to use.
+Expect things to be broken!

 ## Features
 - File based - no databases needed!
 - Automagic thumbnail generation